TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

   - Identify an IAM role that grants unnecessary permissions to an external AWS account.

   - Validate new policies before deployment.

+## 2. IAM Access Advisor
+Access Advisor provides last accessed information for IAM users, groups, and roles, showing which AWS services and actions were actually used.